Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Overdamped Langevin dynamics in a periodic drift field

 What can we say about the driven dynamics?
 First, the dynamics projected onto a single period, see Fig.~\ref{fig:NESS_trajs}c, still settles into a steady state---a non-equilibrium steady state (NESS)---with density $\ps(x)$, which, however, \emph{no} longer has a Boltzmann form.
 Instead, the shape of $\ps(x)$ is skewed in the direction of ${\rm sign}(v_0)$.

-The first question that arises is, given Eq.~\eqref{NESS LE 1}, what is $\ps(x)$ for a given $v_0\ne 0$?
-The second question regards the movement (i.e., probability current) of the driven particle; see Fig.~\ref{fig:NESS_trajs}b.
-This question is non-trivial, and compared to the ``bare'' velocity $v_0$, the particle is expected to become slowed down by the barriers of $U(x)$.
+The first question that arises is, given Eq.~\eqref{NESS LE 1}, what is $\ps(x)$ for a given bare velocity $v_0\ne 0$?
+The second question refers to the movement (i.e., probability current) of the driven particle; see Fig.~\ref{fig:NESS_trajs}b.
+This question is non-trivial, and compared to the bare velocity $v_0$, the particle is expected to slow down by the barriers of $U(x)$.
 Thus, one naturally wonders what theoretical velocity is implied by the equation of motion in Eq.~\eqref{NESS LE 1}.